ddiston/Kaggle_Titanic/README.md

 * <b><ins>This solution is still in progress</ins></b>
     * Preprocessing, EDA, and Visualization are complete
-    * Modeling is in progress
+    * Modeling steps in progress
 <br/><br/>

 ## Overview